-MAKING SUBMISSIONS PUBLIC
+ARE SUBMISSIONS PUBLIC DOCUMENTS?

-Submissions to documents on public exhibition are public documents and may be viewed by members of the public and published on Council's website, listed on Council's DAs Online tracking system and/or included in Council meeting reports and agendas.
-In accordance with the Government Information (Public Access) Act 2009, submissions made on DAs and applications for modification to a DA are made available to the public for viewing through Council's DAs Online tracking system.
+Submissions to documents on public exhibition are public documents and may be viewed by the public and published on Council's website, listed on Council's DAs Online portal da.ballina.nsw.gov.au and/or included in Council meeting reports and agendas.

+In accordance with the Government Information (Public Access) Act 2009, submissions made on DAs and applications for modification to a DA are made available to the public for viewing through Council's DAs Online portal da.ballina.nsw.gov.au.